m4xx3d0ut/Cthulhu-Streaming-Proxy/README.md

 I'll update this section with usefull information as we go.
 I'm currently doing some research and hashing out the cloud infrastructure needs.

+9/15/2021 - Completed initial testing on the Nginx source build installer.
+On a Debian based system it will dowload the latest version of Nginx and RTMP module, build it from source, and do some cleanup.
+Next I will be working on the code to configure Nginx as a RTMP proxy and start it as a service.